Power BI vs Tableau: In-depth Comparison in the Analytics-Driven World

 6. Pricing and Licensing

 Pricing models differ in the case of Power BI and Tableau.
-To understand the various pricing models offered by these tools, keep reading
+To understand the various pricing models offered by these tools, keep reading.

-• Power BI :
+Power BI :

 From the free version to a paid subscription, Power BI has several price options.
 The free version is commonly known as Power BI Desktop.
 On the other hand, the paid subscription offers additional features like sharing, collaboration, and data refresh options.

-• Tableau :
+Tableau :

 It offers various licensing options like Tableau Explorer, Tableau Viewer, and Tableau Creator.
-Various packages are designed as per requisition.
+Various packages are designed as per the requisition.
 For instance, Tableau Creator enables full authoring capabilities.
 However, Tableau Explorer provides access to existing workbooks and dashboards.

 As business intelligence tools, both Power BI and Tableau are popular options with varied features.
 While Power BI stands out by providing seamless integration, Tableau offers greater flexibility.
-When selecting between these robust tools, organisations should consider various factors like data connectivity, cost, learning curve, and visualisation options as per their necessities.
+When selecting between these robust tools, organisations should consider various factors like data connectivity, cost, learning curve, and visualisation options as per their needs.